krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 (relative to HPACK) to avoid the possibility that an indexed representation is decoded after the referenced entry has already been evicted.
 QCRAM employs a two-phase eviction algorithm, in which the encoder will not evict entries that have outstanding (unacknowledged) references.
-The QCRAM encoder maintains a counter as entries are evicted, which is the cumulative number of evictions so far, `Evictions` ({{absolute-index}}).
-On arrival at the decoder, if `Evictions` is higher than previously seen, the decoder MUST evict the appropriate number of entries.
-Unlike HPACK, where the decoder follows the same logic as the encoder to perform evictions, in QCRAM the decoder evicts exclusively based on the encoder's explicit guidance.

 ### Blocked Evictions

 The decoder MUST NOT permit an entry to be evicted while a reference to that entry remains unacknowledged.
 If a new header to be inserted into the dynamic table would cause the eviction of such an entry, the encoder MUST NOT emit the insert instruction until the reference has been processed by the decoder and acknowledged.

 The encoder can emit a literal representation for the new header in order to avoid encoding delays, and MAY insert the header into the table later if